Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 Tire Width & Pressure: How 650b Changes Ride on Gravel

-With 650B you get larger tire volume—typically 40–50mm—which lets you run lower pressures to increase traction and comfort on gravel.
+With 650B you get larger tire volume, typically 40–50 mm, which lets you run lower pressures to increase traction and comfort on gravel.
 You’ll trade some rolling resistance for a bigger contact patch that boosts grip and stability in loose or technical sections.
-We’ll quantify pressure ranges and how they affect rolling resistance versus cornering grip so you can tune setup for your terrain and weight.

 Tire Volume And Pressure

-Because 650B rims (584 mm) let you fit substantially wider tires—commonly 40–50 mm—you get a larger air volume that lets you run lower pressures (typically 30–40 PSI) for better comfort, traction, and puncture resistance on gravel.
-You’ll appreciate clear tire characteristics and measurable performance benefits: increased volume cushions impacts, lowers vibration transmission, and reduces pinch-flat risk while expanding the contact patch for grip.
-Run lower pressures deliberately; they change handling and stability without sacrificing speed on rough surfaces.
-Use the guidance below to choose pressures and widths that free you to ride harder, longer, and more confidently:
+Because 650B rims (584 mm) let you fit substantially wider tires (commonly 40–50 mm), you get a larger air volume that supports lower pressures, typically 30–40 PSI.
+The result is better comfort, traction, and puncture resistance on gravel.
+Increased volume cushions impacts, lowers vibration, and reduces pinch-flat risk while expanding the contact patch for grip.
+Lower pressures change handling and stability without giving up much speed on rough surfaces.

 • 40–50 mm width: maximizes volume for rough terrain.